VCityTeam/UD-SV/Doc/Devel/Needs/Need017.md

-# Need 017 : Develop a server to stream PostGIS 3D objects and having a temporal dimension to the web
+# Need 017 : Develop a server to stream PostGIS 3D objects having a temporal dimension to the web

 ### User story